 The most sophisticated analytics apps will show you both inbound and outbound call data as well as recall analytics.
 View data for a day, week, month, or even a custom date range.
 You can even see how many calls went unanswered, which can give you an idea of missed opportunities and help you improve your bottom line.

 Recall analytics allow you to see who has received recall reminders, and you’ll also know which ones were undeliverable.
 If you have several undeliverable recalls, then it’s a sign that you need to update your client database.
 This app also helps if you’re trying to collect payment from a client or patient, or you’re trying to reactivate someone who hasn’t been into your office in a while.

 If you want to reach someone in your client database, you don’t have to dig around for their email.
 A VoIP email app will allow you to click on the person’s name, and you’ll draft your email directly from the app.

 When you choose to send your message, you’ll be connected to your default email service, where you can add attachments and continue editing your message.
 When the client responds, their answer will go directly to your email inbox.

-Now that it’s 2020, you can say goodbye to clunky fax machines and glitchy software.
+Now that we’ve long passed the 1900s, you can say goodbye to clunky fax machines and glitchy software.
 A fax app lets you send a digital fax directly to any contact in your database (or enter a new fax number) You can send files and photos, and view the delivery status of each fax.